marcusoftnet/marcusoftnet.github.io/_posts/2006-11-07-well-structured-projects-in-visual.md

 [](http://photos1.blogger.com/blogger2/4958/4459/1600/project%201.jpg)

-This might be an obvious thing for some but i have missed its full potential for a while.
+This might be an obvious thing for some but I have missed its full potential for a while.
 And thank You Stefan for pointing it out to me.

 There is a new feature in Visual Studio 2005 called Solution Folders.